 3 Babies, 2 Adults Stabbed At Queens Day Care

-Three infants and two adults were slashed in early morning attack at a day care in Queens, New York, according to police.
+Three infants and two adults were stabbed in an early Friday morning attack at a day care in the Queens borough of New York City, according to police.

-Officers who arrived at the house found multiple people with stab wounds, including three babies ranging in age from three days to one month old.
+Officers who arrived at the house found multiple people with stab wounds, including three babies ranging in age from 3 days to 1 month old.

 Earlier this morning, in the confines of @NYPD109Pct in #Queens, officers found several people with stab wounds, including three infants ranging from 3 days to 1 month old.
 Suspect is in custody.
 Watch full remarks by Assistant Chief Holmes @NYPDQueensNorth : pic.twitter.com/LCD5HjRQiK— NYPD NEWS (@NYPDnews) September 21, 2018